What are the other Names for this Condition? (Also known as/Synonyms)

 - Men have a slightly higher incidence of the condition than women

-- PD is seen worldwide in all racial and ethnic groups
+- Parkinson’s Disease is seen worldwide affecting individuals of all racial and ethnic groups

 What are the Risk Factors for Parkinson’s Disease?
 (Predisposing Factors)